 Norfolk County Council has sought to use data from rain gauges where incidents of flooding are located within a 2.5 km radius of the instrumentation.
 This distance meets the requirements of British Standards and aims to capture localised rainfall patterns.
-Where there is no available data within this radius this will be stated.
+There is a rain gauges within 2.5km of the affected property however levels of reported rainfall on the 10th June 2019 are below that to allow measurement of a return period.